dcos/dcos-docs/1.8/tutorial/service-discovery.md

+---
+post_title: DC/OS 101 - Connecting Apps/Service Discovery
+menu_order: 3
+---

+# Prerequisites
+We expect you to have access to a running DC/OS OSS cluster and the DC/OS CLI installed and configured.
+Furthermore, we expect you have just deployed app1 in the previous step of this tutorial.

-# Challenge
+# Objective
-In the previous part we used `redis.marathon.l4lb.thisdcos.directory:6379` as address for connecting our webapp to redis.
-Redis could be running on any agent in the cluster (and on different ports...), who is this resolved?
+Our application in the previous part used`redis.marathon.l4lb.thisdcos.directory:6379` as address for connecting to redis.
+As redis might be running on any agent in the cluster (and furthermore on different ports), how does this address link to the actual running redis instance?

 # Steps
   This is called service discovery and is very important as we actually want to be ignorant (at least most of the times) about where our apps are running.
-  MesosDNS and named virtual IPs.
+  DC/OS provides two options for serive discover: Mesos DNS and named virtual IPs.
-  * SSH into cluster `dcos node ssh --master-proxy --leader`
+  * Let us shh into our cluster and see how this works: `dcos node ssh --master-proxy --leader`
   * MesosDNS
      * Automatically for every marathon app, pattern `<task>.<scheduler>.mesos` where the default scheduler for jobs is `marathon`
      * Use dig to retrieve the A-record `dig redis.marathon.mesos`